eramons/techblog/content/post/thinkpadw500.md

 _Give an old Lenovo Thinkpad W500 a second life featuring Coreboot and Ubuntu_

 My partner replaced his laptop already two years and half ago, buying a beautiful brand-new Lenovo Thinkpad T480s.
 The old machine, a Lenovo Thinkpad W500 - heavier and bulkier and a lot less pretty - wasn't getting any further Windows updates and it was painfully slow, rarely being used.
-Furthermore, the machine had overheating problems and the battery was almost dead.
+Furthermore, the machine was overheating and the battery was almost dead.

 I got permission to play around with this old machine - even after pointing out the risks - and to try to give it a second life: